 Letting yourself rest can play an important role in self-care while living with HIV.
 One myHIVteam member shared the following advice: “What I’ve been working on lately is listening to my body, pushing through when I need to, but making sure I rest when my body tells me to rest.
 For me, giving myself the care I would give to someone else is not easy, but I am practicing self-compassion.
 It does get easier with practice.”

 Getting plenty of quality sleep is also important for staving off chronic fatigue.
-If you have trouble sleeping, you may want to work toward developing a consistent bedtime routine (also referred to as practicing sleep hygiene).
+If you have a sleep disorder or trouble sleeping, you may want to work toward developing a consistent bedtime routine (also called sleep hygiene).

 A healthy, nutritious diet plays an important role in maintaining your overall quality of life and well-being while living with HIV.
-A balanced diet can not only help reduce fatigue but also prevent conditions like anemia (a low red blood cell count), which can be caused by a lack of iron, vitamin B12, or vitamin B9 (folate).
-Furthermore, proper nutrition can strengthen your immune system, helping you fight off infections and withstand disease progression — both of which may contribute to fatigue.
+A balanced diet can help reduce fatigue and prevent conditions like anemia (a low red blood cell count), which can be caused by a lack of iron, vitamin B12, or vitamin B9 (folate).
+Furthermore, proper nutrition can strengthen your immune system, helping you fight off infections and withstand disease progression, which may contribute to fatigue.

-Because depression is the most common cause of fatigue in people living with HIV, it’s important to address these feelings if you experience them.
+Because depression is one of the most common causes of fatigue in people living with HIV, it’s important to address these feelings.
 Depression can make it difficult to perform daily tasks and cause you to sleep either too much or too little, leading to exhaustion, sleepiness, or fatigue.
 Other mental health issues such as stress and anxiety, as well as the difficulty of living with a chronic condition, can also contribute to fatigue.

-If you are struggling with mental health issues like depression, anxiety, or excessive stress, talk with your doctor.
-They may refer you to a mental health specialist, such as a psychiatrist or psychotherapist (talk therapist), or recommend joining a support group to help you manage the challenges of life with HIV.
+If you’re struggling with mental health issues like depression, anxiety, or excessive stress, talk with your doctor.
+They can screen you or give you simple tests that will help with a diagnosis, and treatment may be determined.
+They may refer you to a mental health specialist, such as a psychiatrist or psychotherapist (talk therapist), or recommend joining a support group to help you manage the challenges of life living with HIV.

 Some treatments for HIV may produce side effects that lead to sleep disturbances, making fatigue worse.

-In particular, certain ART medications may make it difficult to sleep.
-The HIV drugs efavirenz (Sustiva), dolutegravir (Tivicay), and bictegravir (a component of the combination drug Biktarvy), for instance, can disrupt sleep or cause vivid dreams, nightmares, or insomnia as a side effect.
+In particular, certain HIV medications may make it difficult to sleep.
+The HIV drugs efavirenz (Sustiva), dolutegravir (Tivicay), and bictegravir (a component of the combination drug Biktarvy), for instance, can disrupt sleep or cause vivid dreams, nightmares, or insomnia.
+To help minimize these side effects, take Sustiva on an empty stomach and take Tivicay and Biktarvy in the morning.

-If you believe HIV treatments such as ART drugs may be causing difficulty sleeping or affecting your energy levels, talk to your doctor.
+If you think your HIV treatments, such as ART drugs, are causing sleep problems or lowering your energy levels, talk to your doctor.
 Your health care team can work with you to find your most effective treatment and symptom management plan while minimizing side effects like fatigue.

 How do you manage fatigue?
 Do you have any suggestions for others experiencing fatigue and HIV?
 Share your thoughts or tips in the comments below or by posting on your Activities page.